 What Kinds of Sociology Degrees Are There?

-If you’re looking for a basic introduction into the field of sociology, an associate’s degree is a good starting point.
-This 60-credit, 2-year program is offered at most accredited community and online colleges and will give you a ground-floor look at pertinent subjects like family dynamics, criminal deviance, and social structures.
-You’ll also touch on subjects like behavioral science, psychology and communications.
-Completion of your degree program can qualify you for entry-level work in the field as a youth counselor, case worker for the disabled, community outreach advocate or in a number of assistant positions in public services and community organization.
-An associate’s degree also gives you a jumpstart on eventually completing your bachelor’s degree, which can qualify you for greater career advancement and higher earnings.
+If you’re looking for a basic introduction into the field of sociology, an associate sociology degree is a good starting point.
+This 60–credit, two–year program is offered at most accredited community and online colleges and will give you a ground–floor look at pertinent subjects like family dynamics, criminal deviance, and social structures.
+You’ll also touch on subjects like behavioral science, psychology, and communications.
+Completion of your sociology degree program can qualify you for entry–level work in the field as a youth counselor, case worker, community outreach advocate, or several assistant positions in public services and community organizations.
+An associate sociology degree also gives you a jumpstart on eventually completing your bachelor’s degree, which can qualify you for greater career advancement and higher earnings.